 Highlight 3 – Google Mobile Ads

-Google Mobile Ads – Another add on to the new Flutter release.
-The current SDK version is Beta and it is released for public.
+Google Mobile Ads – Another add-on to the new Flutter release.
+The current SDK version is Beta and it is released for the public.

 With the use of the SDK, developers can now include native ads and banners with the existing template/formats.
-This is done as an unified integration with AdMob and Ad Manager.
+This is done as a unified integration with AdMob and Ad Manager.

-With the introduction of Google Moble Ads, developers can easily customize advertisements with the help of Admob and Ad Manager.
+With the introduction of Google Mobile Ads, developers can easily customize advertisements with the help of Admob and Ad Manager.

 Highlight 4 – Multiplatform Development (DART)